sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 7. ```sudo crontab -e```
 8. ```0 * * * * /bin/systemctl restart <your service name>.service```

-You are now ready to connect your client, For details on how to set up client tools, refer to [Working with Clients](./client_guide/CLIENT_GUIDE.md)
+You are now ready to connect your client.
+For details on how to set up client tools, refer to [Working with Clients](client_guide/CLIENT_GUIDE.md)

 ## Testing your server